 Basic cucumber raita, to serve

-Cherry tomato salsa, mixed with rocket (arugula), to serve
+Pico de gallo (fresh tomato salsa), mixed with rocket (arugula), to serve

 Saffron rice with peas: